SuleimanFarah/sunpy/Ankit-Agrawal.md

 Skype : aaaagrawal

 ***

-### Description:
+### Personal Bio:
+I am Ankit Agrawal, a third year student enrolled in a 5 year Dual Degree Program(B.Tech and Masters) in Electrical Engineering at IIT Bombay.
+My Masters specialization is in Communication and Signal Processing.
+Python is the programming language I am most confident with.
+I also know C++, Java, Matlab and R and have used them for various other projects.
+The relevant coursework that I have done in the past related to this project are Linear Algebra, Image Processing, Data Analysis and Interpretation and Computer Vision.

 ***

+### Project Description:
+A great percentage of analysis in Solar Physics is performed using Images.
+Hence Image Processing methods play a major role in Solar Data Analysis.
+Sunpy provides a data-type Map to hold such 2D images and a data-type MapCube, to store a list or series of Maps.
+This project focuses on implementing important Image Processing routines for the following tasks for the above two classes to improve existing solar image analysis capabilities in SunPy.
+* Sorting Maps in a Mapcube by time, frequency and other units
+* Image Registration to align images in a Mapcube
+* De-rotating images to compensate for Sun's rotation
+*
+***

 ### Timeline:

+I don't have any other commitment during summer hence I will work the normal 40 hr/week throughout the summer.
+I will commit at least three times a week to ensure that my code is reviewed regularly by the mentors and I can work on the received feedback immediately.
+I will be available daily on IRC and weekly on Hangouts as my preferred means of communication.
+I will report my weekly progress on this blog.

+##### Community Bonding Period (27th May - 16th June)
+Read papers mentioned in the reference to select the best possible algorithm for a particular task.
+Fix bugs and add tests to get comfortable with the code-base as much as possible.

 ##### Week 1 and 2 (17th June - 30th June):
-Sorting Maps in a Mapcube by time, frequency and other units
+Sorting Maps in a Mapcube by time, frequency and other units.
+This would be implemented using standard sorting algorithms like Quicksort.

 ##### Week 3, 4 and 5 (1st July - 21st July):
 Implementation of Image Registration methods to align the images in a MapCube with a high degree of accuracy.
+The basic steps in Image Registration are finding the features/keypoints in both the images, correspond/match the features in both the images, find the transformation between two images and then align the second image in first's co-ordinate frame.

 ##### Week 6 and Midterm Evaluation Period (22nd July - 2nd Aug):
-Review the code design.
+Buffer week.
+Review the code design with the community.
 Add tests and Documentation.
 Fix bugs if any.

 ##### Week 7, 8 and 9 (3rd Aug - 23rd Aug):
 Implementing a method for de-rotating solar images